chipweinberger/flutter_blue_plus/packages/flutter_blue_plus/README.md

 You can try using https://pub.dev/packages/flutter_foreground_task or possibly https://pub.dev/packages/workmanager

-## Compatibility
+## API Reference

-Please note that not all platforms support all functionality.
-Where functionality is unsupported, sensible defaults will be returned, instead of an `UnimplementedError` being thrown.
+Note: When functionality is unsupported on a platform, sensible defaults are returned instead of an error.

-### FlutterBluePlus API

 * 🌀 = Stream
 * ⚡ = Synchronous